 IV.
-CONCLUSION
+Conclusion

 DHS recognizes that its ability to accurately measure its border security outcomes, outputs, activities, and inputs is essential to the effective and efficient management of the Department.
-The metrics contained in this report will be the baseline that DHS uses to measure its progress towards meeting the goals contained in the Executive Order on Border Security and Immigration Enforcement Improvement.
+The metrics contained in this report are the baseline that DHS uses to measure its progress towards meeting the goals contained in the Executive Order on Border Security and Immigration Enforcement Improvement.
 As such, the Department will continue to refine these metrics through internal and external engagement and collaboration, including with Congress.
-DHS looks forward to updating Congress on this progress through periodic briefings and formally with the submission of future State of the Border Reports.
+DHS looks forward to updating Congress on this progress through periodic briefings and formally with the submission of future Border Security Metrics Reports.